-I call these things “shiny coins” and the tendency of some business owners to drop whatever they're doing to pursue them the “shiny coin syndrome.”
+I call these things “shiny coins,” and the tendency of some business owners to drop whatever they're doing to pursue them is the “shiny coin syndrome.”

 Staying on Target

 Businesses can take a long time and a lot of work to achieve success, which can be a serious problem if you have an internet-based business like a membership site.

 It can be easy to get depressed and feel like everyone else is doing better than you while you're spinning your wheels and never getting anywhere.
 Or worse, your business may not be doing well enough to support you, and you might have some serious urgency to “turn things around.”
 It's during these times that shiny coin syndrome is most likely to take hold.

 As a programmer, I've been susceptible to shiny coin syndrome myself, but I've taken steps to try to stay out of that rut.
 I've seen too many independent technologists and entrepreneurs fail in their businesses because they kept chasing the shiny coin without finishing what they'd already started.

 Sometimes, avoiding the shiny coin may involve sticking with a more tried and true methodology rather than running to the latest fad technology.
 It may also mean ignoring the advice of one of your favorite business gurus.

 One of the techniques I use to stay on target is to simply keep a running list of new business ideas that pop into my head while I’m working.
 When I have an idea, I write it down and come back to it later instead of interrupting whatever I’m working on.